StayerX/BitbucketDownloader/README.md

 sudo cpan JSON

 # Usage
-1. Setup rsa ssh keys in .ssh apropriately (so that you have sshaccess to repositories)
+1. Setup rsa ssh keys in .ssh apropriately (so that you have ssh access to repositories)
 2. Create a list with all the repositories

   bash getAllRepos.sh \<bitbucket username\>